 - Current Limitation: Only

 "full"permissions are currently supported.
-Attempting to use other values will result in a configuration error - Resource Key Reference: Identities reference permission sets by their YAML resource key name, not by any internal ID
+Attempting to use other values will result in a configuration error - Key Name Reference: Identities reference permission sets by their YAML key name in the

-- Validation: Edge Server validates that all Identity resources reference valid PermissionSet resources at startup
+permission_setssection - Validation: Edge Server validates that all identities reference valid permission sets at startup

 - No Dynamic Updates: Changes to permission sets require Edge Server restart to take effect